dotgreg/tiny-wechat-jssdk-server/README.md

     * have no dependancies, no database connection (working using json to store ticket/token)
     * be stupid simple to use, edit and upgrade, based on no framework, pure vanilla php and js
     * be a standalone microservice on a unique url for all your H5 and websites (ex http://api.wx.mycompany.cn)
-* the frontend part contains a watcher that will do a call to the api if it detects the URI changed (for VueJS and other Frontend frameworks)
+* Frontend part contains a watcher that will do a call to the api if it detects the URI changed (for VueJS and other Frontend frameworks)

 ## Why